-Maybe this is not the time of year for me to be telling you to cut back on the sugar…but learning some more about the issue may make this decision as easy one!
+Maybe this is not the time of year for me to be telling you to cut back on the sugar…but learning more about the issue may make this decision a bit easier?!
 Did you know that we actually need sugar in our diets?
 It is our body’s preferred source of fuel.
 However, we eat waaaaaaay too much of it.
 Sugar can be found in REFINED carbohydrates or UNREFINED carbohydrates.
 Refined carbohydrates will turn to energy in the body asap after eating.
-Think cookies, candy, baked goods, white rice, white bread, pretzels, etc. These foods are processed in a way that strip them of their vitamins and minerals.
+Think cookies, candy, baked goods, white rice, white bread, pretzels, etc. These foods are processed in a way that strips them of their vitamins and minerals.
 They spike your blood sugar and make fat burning incredibly difficult.
 Unrefined carbs contain their natural nutrients, stabilize blood sugar more efficiently, and can improve your health.
 A few examples include: oats, brown rice, carrots, sweet potatoes, squash, beans, legumes, bananas, apples, berries, pears, tomatoes, garlic, limes, lemons, brussel sprouts, dark leafy greens, asparagus, beets, broccoli, green beans, celery, cherries, zucchini, and oranges.
 What a beautifully colorful list of foods!

 Sugar can wreck your health and wellness.
 It comes in all different shapes and sizes.
 It is packaged and processed.
 “Sugar is white poison.
 We have been assaulted by this “anti”-food as it has steadily crept into everything that touches our lips, from cigarettes to salt, processed meats, medicine and more.”
 (Reno, 82)

 We know being addicted to sugar is bad, but here are some specific side effects: